simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 2 - Collision Detection/README.md

 ## Precomputed line lengths
 A simple innovation is to precompute the line lengths and store them in the `Line` struct.
 In the `CollisionWorld_collisionSolver` the line lengths are used as masses for the computation of kinetic energy.
 Here, we can use a precomputation.
 If we also remove the computation of color from the script, we could also achieve a speedup.
 However, none of these ideas seem to measurably increase the speed of the script.

+## Bounding boxes
+Before computing the line intersections, we should compute whether the bounding boxes of the two lines and their parallellograms overlap.
+If not, then they are too far away.

 ## The QuadTree